-“The first thing we put in place was a monitoring and vigilance plan,” explains QMMERN coordinator Robert Michaud.
-“We immediately issued a navigational warning to encourage marine pilots to be extra cautious.
-We are also establishing a monitoring plan with the QMMERN mobile team and volunteers in the Montréal region.”
-The objective is to keep track of the animal while limiting disturbance in order to minimize its stress and create the best conditions for it to choose to turn around.
+“The first thing we put in place was a surveillance and vigilance plan,” explains Robert Michaud, QMMERN coordinator.
+“We immediately issued a notice to marine traffic to encourage pilots to be particularly vigilant about the whale’s presence.
+We are also establishing a surveillance plan with the QMMERN mobile team and volunteers in the Montreal area.”
+The objective is to keep an eye on the animal while limiting disturbance, to limit its stress and allow it optimal conditions to choose to turn back.

-The second step is to document its physical condition and collect data on the individual.
-This will make it easier to monitor the animal’s health should it decide to linger.
+The second step is to document the physical condition and collect data on the individual.
+This will make it easier to monitor the animal’s health if its stay is prolonged.

-Why don’t we tag the whale to monitor its location?
+Why don’t we tag the whales to track them?

 There are two main types of GPS tags that can be placed on a whale’s back.
 The first type is attached with a large suction cup and generally does not last more than a few hours.
-This tag is therefore inherently temporary and the tag must be recovered in the river once it has detached and been carried away by the current to recover the data.
+This tagging is therefore inherently temporary and the tag must be recovered in the river once it is detached, to recover the data before it is carried away by the current.
 This technique, used to document certain specific underwater behaviours, is not very effective for tracking or spotting a whale for several days.

-In both cases, the placement of a tag can be stressful for an animal, in particular because of the close proximity required.
-Tagging is thus not recommended in this situation.
+In both cases, placing a tag can be stressful for an animal, in part because of the close proximity required.

 Why don’t we use sounds to incite the whales to move away from Montreal?